Abstract Rude

-Aaron Pointer, better known by his stage name Abstract Rude, is a rapper from Los Angeles, California.
+Aaron Pointer, better known by his stage name Abstract Rude, is an American rapper from Los Angeles, California.

-He is the MC of Abstract Tribe Unique, alongside dancers Zulu Butterfly and Irie Lion King, turntablist DJ Drez and producer Fat Jack.
+He is the rapper of Abstract Tribe Unique, alongside dancers Zulu Butterfly and Irie Lion King, turntablist DJ Drez and producer Fat Jack.
 He is also a member of Haiku D'Etat along with Myka 9 and Aceyalone and The A-Team along with Aceyalone.

-History
+Career

-Aaron Pointer is one of the original spawns of L.A.'s historical Good Life Cafe, a renowned open mic venue.
-Pointer would practice his rapping every Thursday night at Good Life.
-He is also a member of Project Blowed.
-In 2009, Abstract Rude released the album Rejuvenation on Rhymesayers Entertainment.
+Pointer's career began at Los Angeles' historical Good Life Cafe, a renowned open mic venue.
+He would practice his rapping every Thursday night at Good Life.
+He is also a member of the Project Blowed crew that emerged from the Good Life scene.
+In 2009, he released the album Rejuvenation on Rhymesayers Entertainment.
 It was entirely produced by Vitamin D.